playcanvas/blog/blog/2023-10-11-avif-webp-lands-in-editor.md

 ![AVIF + WebP Support](/img/avif-webp-icons.png)

 #### Today we're excited to announce that PlayCanvas now supports WebP and AVIF images natively in the editor.
-Two new, efficient image formats built for the web.
+Two new, efficient image formats built for the web

 This is not just an exciting update for us but a game-changer for anyone looking to optimize their projects for faster load times and better quality.